Sullom Voe Terminal

 Sullom Voe terminal location in the Shetland Islands.

-The Sullom Voe Terminal is an oil and gas terminal at Sullom Voe in the Shetland Islands of Scotland.
+The Sullom Voe Terminal (/scz/ SOO-ləm-voh) is an oil and gas terminal at Sullom Voe in the Shetland Islands of Scotland.
 It handles production from oilfields in the North Sea and East Shetland Basin and stores oil before it is transported by tanker.

 Construction

 When Shetland was identified as a location to provide pipeline terminal and support facilities for offshore oil installations in the northern North Sea, corporations involved had expected to each build their own terminal facilities.
 However, wishing to minimize the negative impacts of the industry, the Shetland Islands Council, with power granted to it by the UK Parliament in the 1974 Zetland County Council Act, was able to contain all pipeline terminal facilities at the Sullom Voe site.